 ~ Jamie Dimon, CEO J.P.
 Morgan Chase

-The stock market may have bounced back from its March 23 low, but that does not mean that the economy has bounced back with it.
+The stock market may have bounced back from its March 23rd low, but that does not mean that the economy has bounced back with it.
 With the highest unemployment rate since the Great Depression, and more businesses going belly up everyday, the economic devastation of this crisis is far from over.
 Do not let premature re-openings, willfully ignorant politicians, and misplaced optimism obscure your view of what is really going on.
 Currently the economy is staying afloat upon a wooden raft that is disintegrating beneath it.
-That is, there are some very interesting economic trends currently taking place, which have warded off economic disaster in the short term.
+That is to say, there are some very interesting economic trends currently taking place, which have warded off economic disaster in the short term.
 These trends provide us with definitive evidence of what will work best going forward, and thus give us guidance about how Congress should pursue its next round of stimulus, in order to stabilize the economy long term.
 But if we do not act quickly, it has all been for naught.
 What do I mean?
 It is no secret that the income inequality in the U.S. has been growing more severe for quite a while, and this crisis has the potential to make it even worse.
 78 percent of Democrats polled, and 41 percent of Republicans polled see income inequality as a major problem.
 Out of all of the countries in the G7, the U.S. has the highest level of income inequality.
 This is because the wealth gap doubled from 1986 to 2016.
 Looking for the silver lining in this crisis: the novel coronavirus has provided the U.S. with the perfect time to address this growing issue.
 If we do not act now, however, the problem will only exacerbate itself and become irreparable, and thus the American dream -- being able to pull one’s self up by his or her proverbial bootstraps -- will become a thing of the past.

 Let us take a look at the current economic environment – mid-crisis – and look at what is working thus far and how we can apply that understanding to larger economic issues, in order to not only climb out of our current economic predicament, but also to correct the glaring economic deficiencies of the past.
 That is, let us create a newer, more inclusive capitalism.